LibrariesHacked/schema-librarydata/docs/accessibility.md

 ### Technical information about this website's accessibility

-This website has been tested using the guide published by the Government Digital Service, [Doing a basic accessibility check](https://www.gov.uk/government/publications/doing-a-basic-accessibility-check-if-you-cant-do-a-detailed-one/doing-a-basic-accessibility-check-if-you-cant-do-a-detailed-one).
+This website has been tested manually using the guide published by the Government Digital Service, [Doing a basic accessibility check](https://www.gov.uk/government/publications/doing-a-basic-accessibility-check-if-you-cant-do-a-detailed-one/doing-a-basic-accessibility-check-if-you-cant-do-a-detailed-one).

 Each page on the site has also been checked using WAVE, an online web accessibility evaluation tool.